VardhanYash/Verilog-Labs/README.md

 # Verilog-Labs
-* A collection of labs that were done for the ECE244 Digital Systems course.
+* A collection of labs that were done for a Digital Systems course.
 To be used on DE1-SoC FPGA Boards.
 * DE1-SoC.qsf file must be imported first for board pin assignments.

 ## Lab3Part1